-- Any student who has been identified by parental email as being absent to take a covid test, are awaiting results of their covid test or are self-isolating, should be marked as "P" with a red flag to identify that it is Covid related.
-The "P" code is traditionally used to identify pupils who are involved in sporting activities but, the Department of Education has made an amendment to this to include Covid related social distancing.
+- Any student who has been identified by parental email as being absent to take a covid test, are awaiting results of their covid test or are self-isolating, should be marked as "]" with a red flag to identify that it is Covid related.
 This will ensure that pupils are not marked as "absent" as a result of covid-linked, enforced absence. - This code is used in the assumption that students continue to engage in socially distanced, online learning during this period.
 Any student who fails to engage in online learning should, as was the procedure during lockdown, be identified to their Head of Year.
-In these instances, the Head of Year will liaise with home and, if necessary, arrange for the "P" code to be amended to "H" with a red flag noting that the student has failed to engage effectively in their learning. - If a pupil has tested positive for Covid-19 they should be marked as "I" during their period of absence as they are "ill." - Pupils should still continue to be marked as "N" until form teachers receive, and retain in your online folder, the confirmation email from parents to explain any absence.
-This is obviously different when a whole cohort is asked to socially distance they will be marked as "P" without need for parental emails as the school, in consultation with PHA and EA, has enacted this.
+In these instances, the Head of Year will liaise with home and, if necessary, arrange for the "]" code to be amended to the most appropriate code outlined below with a red flag noting that the student has failed to engage effectively in their learning. - If a pupil has tested positive for Covid-19 they should be marked as "(" during their period of absence as they are "ill." - Pupils continue to be marked as "N" until form teachers receive, and retain in the online folder, the confirmation email from parents to explain any absence.
+This is obviously different when a whole cohort is asked to socially distance they will be marked as "]" without need for parental emails as the school, in consultation with PHA and EA, has enacted this.